-UPMC does not have an upper age limit for lung transplant and considers the risks and benefits for each patient separately.
+At UPMC, we consider the risks and benefits for each patient separately.
+All patients are considered on a case-by-case basis and age is one of many factors.
 In general, patients over age 70 must have a limited number of other medical problems to be candidates for lung transplant.

 To be scheduled for an evaluation, a candidate’s BMI (body mass index) must be 35 or less.
 There is currently no minimum BMI requirement.

 To be scheduled for lung transplant evaluation, a candidate must be nicotine-free for a minimum of four months.

 This includes all forms of nicotine: cigarettes, cigars, smokeless tobacco, e-cigarettes, nicotine patches, gum, or any other form of pharmaceutical nicotine.
 A candidate must also be free from all forms of vaping, including products that are reported to be nicotine free.
 A candidate must be nicotine-free for six months to be placed on the waiting list for lung transplantation.

 Our experts review the case of every patient who is referred to us.
 We will consider you for lung transplantation even if you have been previously turned down at a different center.
 UPMC can often use the results from testing done at other medical centers, but we require that you be seen by our physicians and the rest of our transplant team.

 Patients with a history of cancer should be treated and cured of their cancer.
 We ask our patients to be at least five years from the end of their treatment.
 There are a couple of exceptions, including earlier stage or less aggressive malignancies such as: stage 1a colon cancer, intraductal breast cancer, prostate cancer, and superficial skin cancers.
 Patients with these types of cancer are evaluated individually.